OpenSourceProtogenCollection/opensourceprotogencollection.github.io/docs/developer/_posts/testing.md

 layout: blog
 title: "Mastering Markdown"
 category: "Developer"
-description: "Testing out Jekyll Front Matter, its pretty cool!"
+description: "Markdown is a simple, easy-to-use file syntax for styling all forms of writing.
+This is what the Open Source Protogen Collection uses, in combination with [Jekyll](https://jekyllrb.com/), to make documents, blog posts, updates, etc... on our site."
 tags: Developer Markdown Docs "Two Words"
 ---

-Markdown is a simple, easy-to-use file syntax for styling all forms of writing.
-This is what the Open Source Protogen Collection uses, in combination with [Jekyll](https://jekyllrb.com/), to make documents, blog posts, updates, etc... on our site.

 > **NOTE:** This will be a simple overview of Markdown, you can find more info at: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)